 This creamy mango raspberry smoothie is the perfect breakfast or mid-afternoon pick me up.
 It’s made creamy thanks to yogurt and is the perfect refreshing smoothie recipe for a busy day.
 It’s dairy free, gluten free and can easily be made vegan.

-Happy New Year’s Eve friends!!
-I know we’re in the dead of winter and all and this smoothie practically screams tropical, but with a new year and a new decade right around the corner, I figured you’d all be looking for some easy smoothie recipes to star your day.
+Happy New Year’s Eve Eve!
+I know we’re in the dead of winter and all and this smoothie practically screams tropical, but with a new year and a new decade right around the corner, I figured you’d all be looking for some easy smoothie recipes to start your day.

 What’s your favorite smoothie combination?
 I love my avocado mango smoothie, but this mango raspberry smoothie is my number 1 these days.
 It’s creamy from some non-dairy yogurt, tangy from the lime, sweet from the mango and pretty from the raspberries.

 It’s a quick and delicious breakfast or snack recipe you need to try ASAP!